felixheck/laabr/docs/api.md

 ## `laabr.format(<string> event, <string|false> format)`
 To define a format, simply invoke `laabr.format()` with the event and a format string.
 Use existing tokens with `:<token>` within the format string.<br>
-If the `format` is set to `false`, it logs the whole json message without any pretty-printed format.
-Run `laabr.format` before registering the plugin.
+If the `format` is set to `false`, it logs the whole json message without any pretty-printed format.<br/>Best Practise: Run `laabr.format` before registering the plugin.

 ``` js
 laabr.format('onPostStart', ':time :hello world!');